How to Make a Statement of Work (SOW) – with Templates and Examples.

 What is a Statement of Work?

-A statement of work serves as a comprehensive document detailing what certain workers/team members will deliver as part of a wider project.
-It can also serve as a legally binding contract of delivery between the company and the client.
+A statement of work (SOW) is a comprehensive document detailing what certain workers/team members will deliver as part of a wider project.
+It sets the foundation for collaboration between teams, freelancers, agencies, or clients so that everyone knows what to do, when to do it, and how their successes will be measured.
+An SOW document can also serve as a legally binding contract of delivery between the company and the client.

 Why is a Statement of Work important?